 Once you’re selling expensive services or products, even slightest improvement on your lead conversion-process may lead to a substantial improvement for your business after a while.

 If you’re still establishing your business, you might not have the requisite traffic or transactions to extrapolate meaningful insights from your data.

 Fortunately, Software Advice, a company that helps buyers choose software to meet their specific needs, published a comprehensive Online B2B Buyer Behavior Report.
-The Software Advice team analyzed the behavior of over 6 million U.S. visitors who visited Software Advice’s commercial landing pages in 2013.
+The Software Advice team analyzed the behavior of over 6 million U.S. visitors who visited Software Advice’s commercial landing pages.
 The report shares data-driven insights into when B2B buyers perform research, when they convert into customers, and how to best follow up with leads through strategic outreach.